-- Cost price analysis on file for review by AZDEMA personnel, if applicable. - AZDEMA requires the subrecipient to maintain the following documentation for purchases which may be requested by AZDEMA any time: - Specifications - Solicitations - Competitive quotes or proposals - Basis for selection decision - Contracts - Invoices - Cancelled Checks - Note: subrecipients should keep detailed records of all transactions involving the grant. - For individual consultants a scope of work is required and must detail the following: - Must describe the hourly, daily, or weekly base rate given - Are rates allowable, justified, reasonable, and comparable to market - The procurement method must be described - Maintenance costs are allowable and must support the EMPG program accordingly. - Equipment costs 2 CFR § 200.439 - Equipment purchases must be outlined in the approved application - Must be verified on the Authorized Equipment List - Must provide an authorized equipment list number - Equipment items must be specified by unit and costs - Procurement method must be described - Copy of procurement policy may be requested - Must explain how the equipment relates to the programmatic goals, and supports the building or sustainment of the core capabilities as outlined in the goal - Detailed justification in the Work Plan required and/or will be requested - Invoice (not quotes) for equipment purchased - Documentation that equipment is received on site and installed as necessary - Installation of equipment may require an Environmental and Historic Preservation (EHP) application - The select allowable equipment includes only equipment from the following AEL Categories: - Information Technology (Category 4) - Cyber-Security Enhancement Equipment (Category 5) - Interoperable Communications Equipment (Category 6) - Power Equipment (Category 10) - CBRNE Reference Materials (Category 11) - CBRNE Incident Response Vehicles (Category 12) - Physical Security Enhancement Equipment (Category 14) - CBRNE Logistical Support Equipment (Category 19)

-Other Authorized Equipment (Category 21)
+- Meal receipts not required, keep copies for auditing purposes. - Personnel Costs/Time and Effort documentation - Time and effort personnel documentation for all individuals reimbursed under the award must submit a statistical sampling reports reflecting allowable work. - Samplings are required on a quarterly basis and must be for a two-week period unless otherwise annotated on the award letter. - Samplings must be signed by the employee and supervisor as certification that the report is accurate and an after the fact determination of the total activity for the reporting period being sampled. - Payroll Reports - Documentation from an official accounting system which documents the payee, date, amount paid, and warrant or EFT number - Payroll records for personnel expenditures (including, Employee Related Expenditures). - Time & Effort reports - Professional and Contractual costs 2 CFR § 200.231, 200.326, and 200.323 - The type of service to be rendered must be described. - Backup documentation such as bids and quotes. - Cost price analysis on file for review by AZDEMA personnel, if applicable. - AZDEMA requires the subrecipient to maintain the following documentation for purchases which may be requested by AZDEMA any time: - Specifications - Solicitations - Competitive quotes or proposals - Basis for selection decision - Contracts - Invoices - Cancelled Checks - Note: subrecipients should keep detailed records of all transactions involving the grant. - For individual consultants, a scope of work is required and must detail the following: - Must describe the hourly, daily, or weekly base rate given - Are rates allowable, justified, reasonable, and comparable to market - The procurement method must be described - Maintenance costs are allowable and must support the EMPG program accordingly.

+Equipment costs 2 CFR § 200.439

+- Equipment purchases must be outlined in the approved application - Must be verified on the Authorized Equipment List - Must provide an authorized equipment list number - Equipment items must be specified by unit and costs - Procurement method must be described - Copy of procurement policy may be requested - Must explain how the equipment relates to the programmatic goals, and supports the building or sustainment of the core capabilities as outlined in the goal - Detailed justification in the Work Plan required and/or will be requested - Invoice (not quotes) for equipment purchased - Documentation that equipment is received on site and installed as necessary - Installation of equipment may require an EHP application - The select allowable equipment includes only equipment from the following AEL Categories: - Information Technology (Category 4) - Cyber-Security Enhancement Equipment (Category 5) - Interoperable Communications Equipment (Category 6) - Power Equipment (Category 10) - CBRNE Reference Materials (Category 11) - CBRNE Incident Response Vehicles (Category 12) - Physical Security Enhancement Equipment (Category 14) - CBRNE Logistical Support Equipment (Category 19) - Other Authorized Equipment (Category 21)

-Equipment must also be necessary, reasonable and applicable to the Emergency Management Program, and must be inventoried and available for AZDEMA inspection.
-AZDEMA must be notified if any equipment is surplused and any equipment with a current per unit fair market value over five-thousand dollars (\$5,000) must comply with federal awarding agency disposition requirements.
+Equipment must also be necessary, reasonable, and applicable to the Emergency Management Program, and must be inventoried and available for AZDEMA inspection.
+AZDEMA must be notified if any equipment is surplused and any equipment with a current per unit fair market value over \$5,000 must comply with federal awarding agency disposition requirements.